-The museum is closed on Mondays and Thursdays.
+- The Painting Museum is closed on Mondays and Thursdays.
 Other days it’s open 9 to 5.

-The Dolmabahçe Palace is easily reachable via tram (T1 line to –.
+- The Dolmabahçe Palace is easily reachable via tram (T1 line to the Kabataş stop).
 You can also get there by ferry, boarding at Eminonu and getting off at Kadikoy Pier.
 It’s then a short walk past the Istanbul Naval Museum to the main entrance of Dolmabahçe Palace.

 Travel Advice for Turkey